 VCIL is also behind the Sue Williams Freedom Fund (SWFF) program, which is similar to HAP.
-Through the SWFF, funding for items and services are provided for eligible disabled applicants.
-These may include items such as mobility aids, like canes, walkers, and wheelchairs, cooking aids, as well as modifications to a vehicle, such as grab bars, ramps, and special steering stations.
+Through SWFF, funding for items and services are provided for eligible disabled applicants.
+These may include items such as mobility aids like canes, walkers, and wheelchairs, cooking aids, as well as modifications to a vehicle, such as grab bars, ramps, and special steering stations.

 HAP and SWFF are funded by the Vermont Housing and Conservation Board and the Department of Disabilities Aging and Independent Living.

 In order to be eligible for the Home Access Program and / or the Sue Williams Freedom Fund, an individual must be a physically disabled resident of Vermont.

-Neither the age of the applicant, nor their home ownership status, is considered as eligibility factors for these programs.
+Neither the age of the applicant nor their home ownership status is considered as eligibility factors for these programs.

 The benefits and services of the Home Access Program are determined by individual needs.
-This might mean an addition of an entry ramp to the front of a home, increasing the width of steps, an addition of a pedestal sink (to allow wheelchair access), adding a built in shower seat, a shower attachment that is handheld, a higher toilet seat, and/or grab bars.
+This might mean an addition of an entry ramp to the front of a home, increasing the width of steps, an addition of a pedestal sink (to allow wheelchair access), adding a built-in shower seat, a shower attachment that is handheld, a higher toilet seat, and/or grab bars.
 The maximum allowable allowance per eligible individual is $15,000.

 For the SWFF program, the maximum allowable allowance per eligible individual is $1,500.
 SWFF helps with equipment like dentures, air purifiers, and scooters, among other items.